konflux-ci/e2e-tests/tests/integration-service/README.md

 - Re-running Integration Tests.
 - Finalizer Removal from Integration PipelineRuns.

-### 2. Happy Path Tests within `status-reporting-to-pullrequest.go`
+### 2. Happy Path Tests within `group-snapshots-tests.go`
 Checkpoints:
 - Creating two IntegrationTestScenarios: one that should pass.
-- Creating a Pull Request (PR) from a custom branch.
+- Creating Pull Requests for both monorepe and multi-repo setups.
 - Triggering a Build PipelineRun and validating it is completed successfully.
 - Asserting the creation of a PaC (Pipelines as Code) init PR in the component repository.
 - Asserting the correct status reporting for the Build PipelineRun in the PR's CheckRun.
 - Verifying that the successful Integration PipelineRun is reported correctly in the CheckRun.

-Push Event Tests:
-- Creating a test commit on the main branch.
-- Verifying build pipeline triggers and completes for the push event.
-- Checking integration test results are reported to the commit's status checks:
-  * Success status for passing test scenario
-  * Failure status for failing test scenario
-- Ensuring proper cleanup of test artifacts.
+- Validating that all group snapshots contain the expected annotations and metadata.
+- Confirming that the final group snapshot includes the last build PipelineRun for each component.

 ### 3. Happy Path Tests within `gitlab-integration-reporting.go`
 Checkpoints:
 - Creating two IntegrationTestScenarios: one expected to pass.